sudtanj/Android-AES/README.md

 This project contains the implementation of (iOS Objective C, iOS Swift, Android, Java, Javascript, NodeJS, Web)

+Modification :
-Modification : adding jitpack.io support
+- Adding jitpack.io support
+- Focus the code for android only

 Modified by Sudono Tanjung